clawpack/doc/doc/googleearth_plotting.rst

 .. attribute:: use_for_kml : boolean

-  Indicates to VisClaw that the PNG file created for this figure should be suitable for visualization in Google Earth.
+  Indicates to VisClaw that the PNG files created for this figure should be suitable for visualization in Google Earth.
 With this set to `True`, all titles, axes labels, colorbars and tick marks will be suppressed.
 Default : `False`.

 .. attribute:: kml_xlimits : [longitude_min, longitude_max]

-  Longitude range used to place PNG figure on Google Earth. *This setting will override any limits set as plotaxes attributes*.  **Required**
+  Longitude range used to place PNG images on Google Earth. *This setting will override any limits set as plotaxes attributes*.  **Required**

 .. attribute:: kml_ylimits : [latitude_min, latitude_max]

-  Latitude range used to place the PNG figure on Google Earth.
+  Latitude range used to place the PNG images on Google Earth.
   *This setting will override any limits set as plotaxes attributes*.  **Required**

 .. attribute:: kml_use_for_initial_view : boolean